tBaxter/re-cycled/posts/july-2020/so-it-begins.md

 <img src="/img/july-2020/done-ish.jpg" alt="The first iteration done.">

-A big, comfy brown seat (no longer available) and [celeste water bottle holder](https://amzn.to/3kqbZFF) were also requested, and with their installation, the first iteration was complete.
+A big, comfy brown seat (no longer available), [celeste water bottle holder](https://amzn.to/3kqbZFF) and [not-scary plastic pedals](https://amzn.to/33KtoTq) were also requested.
+With their installation, the first iteration was complete.